 Education institutions should conduct yearly training regarding FERPA, including the rights it provides and the requirements of the school.
 FERPA has many exceptions and nuances which are easy to forget, but an unintentional violation is still a violation.
 This is why regular training is the best approach for FERPA compliance.

 For instance, an administrator who witnesses a physical fight on school grounds can discuss it openly and legally.
-But, if an administrator read a document summarizing the incident, FERPA would prohibit the administrator from discussing anything from the record.
+But, if an administrator reads a document summarizing the incident, FERPA would prohibit the administrator from discussing anything from the record.
 It’s important that school staff know to be cautious about what they discuss and with whom.

-Roberts says that a lack of training is responsible for many of the FERPA violations regarding student right of access to education records.
+Roberts says that a lack of training is responsible for many of the FERPA violations regarding a student’s right of access to education records.
 Roberts says that “a lack of training…may mean that a parent’s or student’s request for inspection or access is received by the incorrect party or a party who does not understand the significance of the request, and thus is not acted upon”.

 Implementing policies and procedures that comply with FERPA makes it easier for teachers and administrators to comply.
 For example, write into your policy that old education records must be shredded after a certain period of time.
 This will make sure that archived documents never get into the wrong hands.